erickhun/blog/content/posts/google-photos-backup-to-anywhere.md

 I love Google Photos.
 It's probably the best mobile app for viewing and searching photos and videos today.
 You can also easily share photos and videos to your friends.
 Their editing tools are also great and very user-friendly.
 However, the risk of losing  all your cherished memories because a random bot decided so isn't something I like to think about, and you neither.
 Backing up Google Photos data isn't quite straightforward, which is why I've created this guide to help :)

+## 0. Prepare your albums
+If you don't care about photos friend shared with you, you can go to the next steps.

+You might have albums you share with your friends.
+The tool we will use next (Google Takeout) won't export the photos shared by your friends, even if it's your own album.
+In Google Photos, go to the shared albums you want keep others photo.
+You will have to select manually all the photos, and scroll manually.
+When you start selecting the photo, a "Save photos" button will appear on the top right.
+You will have to select all the photos.
+Please note that those photos will start using your storage quota.

 ## 1. Export your photo with Google Takeout

 Go to Google Takeout and export your Google Photos data: